telerik/reporting-docs/report-items/report-item/get-started.md

 You may add a Report item to the Desktop Report Designers as follows:

 * For the Visual Studio Report Designer you may right-click over the .NET Framework ReportLibrary project and select `Add` > `New item...`.
-You need to select the corresopnding item from the available items under `Reporting` as shown in the below image:
+You need to choose the corresopnding item from the available items under `Reporting` as shown in the image below:

 	![Add Report In Visual Studio Report Designer](images/ReportItemAddVS.png)

-* For the Standalone Report Designer you may select `File` from the Menu toolbar and choose the corresonding option from the `New` tab as displayed in the belwo image:
+* For the Standalone Report Designer you may select `File` from the Menu toolbar and choose the corresonding option from the `New` tab as displayed in the image below:

 	![Add New Report Item](images/ReportItemCreate.png)